The best places to visit in May for those last rays of sunshine

 Top May events

 - Waisak/Vesk: This is the holiest day in the Buddhist calendar and is observed in various countries worldwide including Indonesia, Sri Lanka, China, Japan, Singapore, Vietnam and Malaysia.
 The date changes depending on where you are but it generally falls in May.
-During the festival, Buddhists assemble at various temples for ceremonial flag raisings, singing, offetaries and prayer.
+This year it is on 29 May.
+During the festival, Buddhists assemble at various temples for ceremonial flag raisings, singing, offertories and prayer.

 When is the best time in May to take a holiday?

-As May falls just after the Easter holidays this year, it finds itself in a low-season lull.
-Because of this, we’ve seen quite a few last-minute flight deals to Italy, Los Angeles and domestic Australian cities throughout the month.
+As May falls after the autumn school break, it finds itself in a low-season lull.
+Because of this, we've seen quite a few last-minute flight deals across Australia as well as to Asia throughout the month.

 If you're flying domestically, you might also want to avoid travelling to Sydney during the Vivid festivities to avoid peak prices and crowded attractions.